koding/koding/docs/docs/desktop-app/index.md

 ### INTRODUCTION:

-If you are using OSX or linux, you can install Koding OS X App.
+If you are using OS X or linux, you can install Koding OS X App.
 Koding Collaborative Development Environment (CDE) is built on top of the Atom IDE, it offers real-time VM-level collaboration.

 Note that: